New Zealand’s most Beautiful Lavender Farms

 CCT Lavender Farm in Karaka, Auckland

-CCT Lavender is an organic lavender farm in Karaka in South Auckland which opened to the public in 2020 and charges no entry fee to view it’s lavender fields.
+CCT Lavender is an organic lavender farm in Karaka in South Auckland which opened to the public in 2020.
 There is a large Farm Cafe which is open from Tuesday to Sunday with a fenced indoor kids play area and a giant chess set which is onsite.
 Note’s you can’t see the lavender fields from the cafe, due to the hedges and fences between the cafe and the field.

 Lavender Hill Farm in Riverhead, Auckland